status-im/nim-confutils/README.md

 program by default.
 They are matched in case-insensitive fashion and certain characters such as `-` and `_` are ignored.

-#### `appName`

-By default, this is obtained by calling Nim's `os.getAppFilename`.
-The specified value is used to determine the default config file location.

-#### `vendorName`

-This is equal to `appName` unless overridden.
-The specified value is used to determine the default config file location.

 #### `configFileEnumerator`

 A function responsible for returning a sequence of `ConfigFilePath` objects.